plausible/website/_posts/2021-10-20-how-we-bootstrapped-our-open-source-google-analytics-alternative-to-500k-arr.md

 ## Open source and transparency are an advantage to us

-Plausible is fully open source and transparent with all of our code and the development being done in public.
+Plausible is open source and transparent with our code and the development being done in public.
 The open source community has welcomed us with its arms wide open.

-We're really pleased that Plausible is now a sustainable open source project that can [pay our rent](https://plausible.io/blog/open-source-funding) and since the start of this year, we can allocate [5% of our gross revenue](https://plausible.io/giving-back) that we'll donate to open source projects that we rely on.
+We're really pleased that Plausible is now a sustainable open source project that can [pay our rent](https://plausible.io/blog/open-source-funding).

-In addition to having our code in public, we share our revenue numbers and website traffic stats.
 People ask whether it's a good idea to be as transparent as we are and whether we're giving our competitors an advantage by revealing everything about our project.
 I don't think it's a disadvantage at all.
 On the contrary, I think it's a great advantage to us.

 Especially in the privacy-first world, being open source is pretty much a requirement from many people.
 Being open source adds a new level of transparency and trustworthiness that proprietary products don't have.
 It allows people to verify whether our words match our actions.